w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/04-cloudcomputing.md

 - Moving from A to B is a multi-year process made of intermediate goals
 - Each of which must be *feasible*
-  - Solves a company pain and brings value
+  - Solves a company's pain and brings value
   - Can be accomplished in a limited time range (typically less than one year)
   - Costs must be economically related to gains